PyforPhy/PHY432/modules/setup_unix/Unix_Shell.md

   and hit enter.
 Note the directory name: this is your home directory.

-* share your home directory name (show your neighbor or copy and paste into the chat)
+* share your home directory name (show your neighbor)

 #### Listing file system contents: `ls` ####